JUNIOR SECONDARY 12 - 15 YEARS

 Regular assessment and review of student progress is carried out to ensure best outcomes.
 Written reports are given twice a year.

-Our Upper Secondary program is for students aged 16 years to 18 years who have a moderate to profound intellectual disability, including students with Autism Spectrum Disorder and/or multiple disabilities.
+Our Senior Secondary program is for students aged 16 years to 18 years who have a moderate to profound intellectual disability, including students with Autism Spectrum Disorder and/or multiple disabilities.

 The core curriculum consists of English/ Maths, Personal and Social Development and Community Engagement.
 There are also a number of Pathways electives which include Hospitality, Horticulture, Sensory and Industry Related Skills.